jntlmb/jntlmb/README.md

 **`Hobby Programmer / 3D Artist`**

+Hi there!
-Hi there! 👋 I'm a passionate developer and 3D designer. 🚀 On a journey to master coding and bring my creative ideas to life through programming and 3D design.
-My projects are driven by a desire to solve real-world problems and enhance everyday experiences.
+I'm a passionate developer and 3D designer.
+On a journey to master coding and bring my creative ideas to life through programming.
+My projects are driven to solve real-world problems and enhance everyday experiences.
 Always eager to learn, explore, and innovate.

 Vim enthusiast.